Donearm/Ice-Up/README.md

 Better looking but again, a lot of unnecessary content

 * Shopping list, online basket, find a supermarket...I just need to make a Mai Tai.
 * Calories.
-If you care about your body shape you should stick to virgin cocktails.
+Pointless, if you care about your body shape you should stick to virgin cocktails.
 Or coffee.
 * Preparation time, rating, difficulty.
 It's all relative, it doesn't make any sense to specify those things.
 * Tbsp.
 And "juice of half a lime".
 Tablespoons are not flexible, and not all spoons are made equal.
 Same thing for the limes, not all have the same size, the same amount of juice etc. Give me parts and/or precise measures please.